 Why Does Feeling Left Out Hurt So Much?
 Coping With Rejection

 Isn’t feeling left out the worst feeling in the world?
-I mean it feels like your friends and family have simply forgotten about you.
-It almost feels like you are nonexistent for them.
+I mean it feels like your friends and family have simply forgotten about you, you feel left out by the family.
+It almost feels like you are nonexistent to them, you feel excluded.
 Suddenly the bond you share with them all seems fake and superficial.

-In this blog we will be talking about what is the meaning of feeling left out and why this feeling hurts so much.
-We will also talk about how we can cope with the feeling of being left out.
+In this blog, we will be talking about what is the meaning of feeling left out and why this feeling hurts so much.
+We will also talk about how we can cope with the feeling of being left out and how to deal with feeling left out.

-The feeling of being less important in your friends’ lives can really hit hard.
+The feeling of being less important in your friends’ lives or feeling left out by your friends can hit hard.
 Especially when you give your cent percent to your friends and never leave them out of any plans you make.
-It almost feels like betrayal, doesn’t it?
+It almost feels like a betrayal, doesn’t it?
+Feeling excluded for no good reason does hurt.

-The worst of it all is that even when you know that there are plans being made excluding you, you still feel hurt!
-Why does feeling left out hurt so much?
+The worst of it all is that even when you know that plans are being made excluding you, you still feel hurt!
+You keep telling them, “I feel left out” and they do nothing?
+Why does feeling leave out hurt so much?

 What Is The Meaning of Feeling Left Out?

 Feeling left out is that unsettling feeling in your gut when you learn about the plans your friends or family made excluding you.
-It is exactly what you feel when your friends plan a lunch out without you.
+It is exactly what you feel when your friends plan a lunch out without you, you feel left out by your family (or you feel left out by your friends).

-Feeling left out is a combination of various emotions and thoughts that intensify the miserable feeling.
+Feeling left out is a combination of various emotions and thoughts that intensify the miserable feeling of dealing with being left out.
 It may include feeling betrayed, worthless, unimportant, anger.
 All these emotions together really mess you up.

 Why Does Feeling Left Out Hurt So much?

-- According to a study social alienation is reacted to from the same part of the brain as is physical pain.
-Which means your brain takes the feeling of being left out as physical pain hence it hurts so much.
+According to a study, social alienation is comprehended and processed by the same part of the brain as physical pain.
+This means your brain takes the feeling of being left out as physical pain, hence it hurts so much.
+So feeling left out by family or friends is as bad as a physical injury.

-- We naturally feel lonely when our friends or family are away from us.
+We naturally feel lonely when our friends or family are away from us.
 The feeling of extreme loneliness kicks in when you think that your friends have purposely left you out of their plans.
+You start feeling excluded and unwanted and that pains you in the heart.

-- You feel rejected by your friends.
+You feel rejected by your friends and that hurts.
 That rejection begins to eat you up from within.
-You begin to think that you aren’t good enough and that’s the reason you are being left out.
+You begin to think that you aren’t good enough and that’s the reason you are being left out or perhaps are not accepted by your friends.

 1. Address Your Emotions

 Ignoring your feelings and emotions will do you no good.
-Make sure you acknowledge your emotions so that you can process it properly.
+Make sure you acknowledge your emotions and understand why you feel left out so that you can process them properly.
 This will help you decrease the intensity of your emotions.

 2. Benefit of the Doubt

 Sometimes you might feel left out but the truth might be something completely different from what you perceive.
 You can try and give your friends the benefit of the doubt.
-What if it all was a simple honest mistake?
+What if it all was a simple honest mistake.
+What if there was no reason for you to feel left out by your friend?

 3. Be With Someone Who Really Cares For You

 If your friends have left you out purposely, it’s better you be friends with people who really care for you.
+Be with people who don’t make you feel excluded.
 It’s not important to be friends with many people, even one honest friend is much better than 10 dishonest friends.

 4. Focus on Self-Improvement

-I know you are feeling miserable but what is the point dwelling on those negative emotions?
+I know you are feeling miserable, you are feeling left out but what is the point of dwelling on those negative emotions?
 Try to focus on better things, you have time to evaluate your relationship with them and decide if they are even worth all this trouble.
-Spend time with people who really care about you.
+Spend time with people who really care about you, who don’t make you feel left out.

 5. Increase Your Confidence

-According to research, a high self-confidence will help you deal with exclusion more easily.
-Therefore you should work on increasing your self-confidence so that this social exclusion doesn’t break you into pieces.
+According to research, high self-confidence will help you deal with feeling excluded more easily.
+Therefore you should work on increasing your self-confidence so that this feeling of being left out doesn’t break you into pieces.

 6. Mind your actions